-A baseball centre is a city, town, village or hamlet that has a baseball team that plays in the players age division in the current season and has a minimum of 11 players registered in that Division with Baseball Sask.
-The Zone Governor shall determine if a community is a Baseball Centre
+In all Zones, except 2 and 6, a baseball centre is a city, town, village or hamlet that has a baseball team that plays in the players age division in the current season and has a minimum of 11 players registered in that Division with Baseball Sask.
+The Zone Governor shall determine if a community is a Baseball Centre.

-18.05 Classification for All Provincial Playoffs (2016)
+18.04 Classification for All Provincial Playoffs (2016)

-Categorization of Baseball Centres: the current Statistics Canada numbers will be used to determine population.
+a) Categorization of Baseball Centres: the current Statistics Canada numbers will be used to determine population.